masaeedu/init-haskell/README.md

 # init-haskell

-A script thing I use to set up a folder for developing a new Haskell project with Nix, niv, hpack, ghcide, and Cabal 3.0.
+Scaffolding for developing a Haskell project with Nix, niv, hpack, ghcide, and Cabal 3.

 ## Usage

 ### Set up

+Download this repo and add it to your PATH.
+To start a new project:

 ```
-cd ./myprojectname
+mkdir myprojectname && cd myprojectname
 init-haskell
-# wait 20 years for everything to get set up
 ```

 ### Build and run